This remote lake has a good reputation for the many species and the relative quiet.

 Fishing species include lake trout, large- and small-mouth bass, brown bullhead, Kokanee salmon, yellow perch, pumpkinseed, and rainbow smelt.

-This is one of the few places to go after the tricky walleye.
+This is one of the few places to go after walleye.
 Also rock bass and lake trout allowed, making Lake Kushaqua's remote location well worth seeking out.